dsilvestro/PyRate/tutorials/pyrate_tutorial_5.md

 ## Running a DES analysis
 To launch PyRateDES open a Terminal window and browse to the PyRate directory

-`cd /path/to/pyrate/code`
+`cd /path/to/PyRate`

-PyRateDES2.py is an upgraded version of the original DES model which allows more flexibility in time-variable dispersal and extinction models.
+The following command executes a DES analysis with dispersal, extinction and sampling rates that are constant through time but differ between both areas.

+`python ./PyRateDES2.py -d .../example_files/DES_examples/Carnivora/Carnivora_1.txt -TdD -TdE`

+The default settings specify a Bayesian inference.
+We can (and in the cases of more complex models should) change the number of MCMC iterations and the sampling frequency.
+By default PyRateDES will run 100,000 iterations and sample and print the parameters every 100 iterations.
+Depending on the size of the data set you may have to increase the number iterations to reach convergence (in which case it might be a good idea to sample the chain less frequently to reduce the size of the output files).
+This is done using the commands `-n`, `-s`, and `-p`:

+`python ./PyRateDES2.py -d .../example_files/DES_examples/Carnivora/Carnivora_1.txt -TdD -TdE -n 500000 -s 1000 -p 10000`

 #### Time variable model (rate shifts)
 Launch a maximum likelihood analysis with shifts in preservation, dispersal, and extinction rates at 5.3 and 2.6 Ma.

-`./PyRateDES2.py -d input_data.txt -A 2 -qtimes 5.3 2.6 -TdD -TdE`
+`python ./PyRateDES2.py -d .../example_files/DES_examples/Carnivora/Carnivora_1.txt -A 2 -qtimes 5.3 2.6 -TdD -TdE`

 The `-TdD` and `-TdE` commands specify time-dependent dispersal and extinction rates, respectively.

 The command `-A 2` specifies that you want to use a maximum likelihood algorithm.

-Note that if `input_data.txt` is in not in he same directory as `PyRateDES2.py` you need to specify its full path.
-The output files will be saved where the `input_data.txt` was.
+The output files will be saved where the input data was.

 #### Covariate D/E models
+PyRateDES2.py is an upgraded version of the original DES model which allows more flexibility in time-variable dispersal and extinction models.
 You can use a time variable predictor (e.g. sea level or temperature) and model dispersal and/or extinction as an exponential function of the predictor.

 `./PyRateDES2.py -d input_data.txt -A 2 -qtimes 5.3 2.6 -varD predictor_file.txt -varE predictor_file.txt`